-Andrew Marmont was born in Auckland, New Zealand, and fell in love with Rugby League when the Auckland Warriors joined the ARL competition in 1995.
-After graduating from the University of Auckland in 2007, Andrew moved to France before settling in Melbourne.
-A regular contributor to Big League, he also writes for Inside Sport, Rugby League World and Commentary Box Sports.
-Andrew has loved sport from an early age, frequently airing his views on NZ’s Radio Sport as a boy.
+Andrew Marmont was born in Auckland, New Zealand, and is a freelance sports journalist, ghostwriter and copywriter based in Melbourne, Australia.
+His work has appeared in Fairfax Media, Inside Sport, The New Daily and NRL.com.
+Andrew has loved sport from an early age, frequently airing his views on NZ's Radio Sport as a boy.
 His first interview was Sir Edmund Hillary at the age of 13.

-Their Finest Hour - A History of the Rugby League World Cup in 10 Matches was published by ABC Books in July 2017.
+His first book, Their Finest Hour - A History of the Rugby League World Cup in 10 Matches was published by ABC Books in July 2017.
 He is working on a book about T20 Cricket.

 Barry Hill, award winning poet, non-fiction author and essayist, was short listed for the 2009 Melbourne prize for literature.
 Barry's upcoming book, Reason and Lovelessness, Essays, Encounters, Reviews 1980-2017 will be published in March 2018 by Monash University Press.
 His most recent prose work, Peacemongers, was published by University of Queensland Press in October 2014.